-Notes forming part of the Standalone Financial Statements for the year ended 31 March 2022
+Notes forming part of the Standalone Financial Statements for the year ended 31 March 2023

-40 The Company does not have any undisclosed income which is not recorded in the books of account that has been surrendered or disclosed as income during the year (and previous year) in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961.
+The Company does not have any undisclosed income which is not recorded in the books of account that has been surrendered or disclosed as income during the year (and previous year) in the tax assessments under the Income Tax Act, 1961 (such as, search or survey or any other relevant provisions of the Income Tax Act, 1961).

-41 Corporate Social Responsibility
+Corporate Social Responsibility

-As per Section 135 of the Companies Act, 2013, a Company, does not meet the applicability threshold for the year ended 31 March 2022 Corporate Social Responsibility ("CSR") was applicable and CSR committee has been formed by the Company as per the Act.
+As per Section 135 of the Companies Act, 2013, a Company, for the year ended 31 March 2023 Corporate Social Responsibility ("CSR") was applicable and CSR committee has been formed by the Company as per the Act.
+The areas for CSR activities are skill development, environment protection and sustainability and health and safety.
+The funds required to be spent and funds spent during the year are explained below: